MubarmajM/CREATE-YOUR-OWN-AI-ON-DISCORD-/README.md

 Now you can add datas to 'ChatbotData.json' for train yout bot!
 Run your "ChatbotServer.py" project to activate or update your robot
+REPLACE "YOUR-YOKEN-HERE" whit your TOKEN (in ChatbotServer.py file code)